wdoganowski/cloud-chronicles/03. Using VSCode for CLI and Python tasks on AWS/04. Using VSCode for CLI and Python tasks on AWS - part 4/README.md

 The Genie AI extension uses a deep learning model to understand the semantics of your code, and it can provide code completions for a wide range of programming languages, including Python, JavaScript, TypeScript, and more.
 It can also suggest code snippets and templates based on your current code, making it easier to write code that follows best practices and design patterns.

 To use the Genie AI extension, you need to have an API key, which can be obtained by signing up for an Open AI account.
 The key can be generated here https://platform.openai.com/account/api-keys.
-When you will try to use the extension the first time, it will prompt for the API key and once it has been provided, you can install the extension in Visual Studio Code and configure it to use your API key.
+When you try to use the extension the first time, it will prompt for the API key and once it has been provided, you can install the extension in Visual Studio Code and configure it to use your API key.
 The extension will then start providing code completions and suggestions as you write code in your preferred programming language.

 ![Genie AI in action](images/genie.png)

 The Genie AI extension has several use cases:

 1. Code completion: Genie AI uses machine learning algorithms to analyze your code and provide relevant suggestions for code completion.
 This can help you write code faster and with fewer errors.
-1. Code generation: Genie AI can suggest code snippets and templates based on your current code, making it easier to write code that follows best practices and design patterns.
+2. Code generation: Genie AI can suggest code snippets and templates based on your current code, making it easier to write code that follows best practices and design patterns.
-1. Debugging assistance: Genie AI can assist with debugging code, by identifying errors and suggesting fixes.
+3. Debugging assistance: Genie AI can assist with debugging code, by identifying errors and suggesting fixes.
-1. Documentation: Genie AI can suggest documentation for code elements, such as functions or classes, making it easier to understand how to use them.
+4. Documentation: Genie AI can suggest documentation for code elements, such as functions or classes, making it easier to understand how to use them.
-1. Refactoring: Genie AI can suggest ways to improve your code, such as by identifying duplicated code or suggesting better variable names.
+5. Refactoring: Genie AI can suggest ways to improve your code, such as by identifying duplicated code or suggesting better variable names.
-1. Learning: Genie AI can help developers learn new programming concepts and techniques by providing relevant code examples and explanations.
+6. Learning: Genie AI can help developers learn new programming concepts and techniques by providing relevant code examples and explanations.

-1. Overall, the Genie AI extension can help you save time and improve the quality of your code by providing intelligent code suggestions and assistance within the VSCode editor.
+Overall, the Genie AI extension can help you save time and improve the quality of your code by providing intelligent code suggestions and assistance within the VSCode editor.

 ---

 Now you can work with Visual Studio Code to learn AWS and Python.
 I hope this environment works for you and will be very useful.
 You can try developing and deploying Python applications to AWS e.g. Lambda functions.
 Serverless architectures are becoming increasingly popular, and VSCode has excellent support for Lambda functions and other serverless services on AWS.

-I suggest you explore further, e.g. by adding AWS Serverless Application Model CLI.
+I suggest you explore further, e.g. by adding AWS Serverless Application Model (SAM) CLI.
 It is an open-source framework that allows developers to easily build and deploy serverless applications on AWS, using AWS Lambda, Amazon API Gateway, Amazon DynamoDB, and other services.
 SAM provides a simplified way of defining the resources needed for your application, including APIs, database tables, and event sources, as well as the code for your Lambda functions.
 With SAM, you can test your serverless applications locally before deploying them to AWS, and you can use popular tools like Visual Studio Code for development and debugging.

 Keep exploring.